I’m switching to PC after 27 years of Mac.

 - Apple photos / iCloud photos is clunky and inflexible.

-- I don’t have an iPhone X, or Apple watch, so I don’t really care about sending heartbeats, or Animoji.
+- I don’t have an iPhone X, or Apple watch, and I don’t really care about sending heartbeats, or Animoji.

 Am I nit picking?
 Perhaps.
-But for me the experience is cumulative.
+But Apple’s specialty has always been good attention to detail, and for me the experience is cumulative.

 For many years now, I have gotten used to explaining to people why they can’t do something that seems obvious easily on their computer: “because Apple didn’t design it to do that”.
 Having worked at an Apple Store, I’m quite capable of coming up with creative “positioning” statements to explain and justify these deficiencies as “carefully thought through deliberate decisions”.
 However, I’m just plain tired of doing that for myself with my own issues I encounter.